-69 Ireland is short of building workers at present.
+Ireland is short of building workers at present.
 However, as Brexit day approaches more and more Europeans who are working in the UK will be looking for other places to work.
 Ireland should advertise this NFPD building program and attract these workers.

-70 The conditions associated with acquiring a NFPD are as follows:
+The conditions associated with acquiring a NFPD are as follows:

-everyone who is legally resident in Ireland, and is not resident anywhere else in Ireland, shall be entitled to apply to rent or purchase a NFPD, those whose combined household income is lowest will receive preference.

-while we exercise a housing first# policy when dealing with homelessness, priority subsequently should be given to those with a local need.

-while ownership (and the liability for the mortgage) will rest (jointly in case of partnership) with the people who wish to own a NFPD, to be successful in applying for an accommodation unit which has more than one bedroom the application must contain the names of more than one legal resident.

-all owners shall be required to pay the site value tax# for the land on which their property is built all owners shall be required to rent the land (pay ground rent) ad infinitum at a %# of the value of the land to the landlord (which is either the state or the community land trust).

-the mortgage term is extended# to suit the affordability so that the weekly payment is no more than 30% of the household income of the owner.

-all owners shall be required to pay a mortgage which will be tailored to the household income and shall (including the site value tax and ground rent) be no more than 30% of that income.

-should an owner's combined household income change (i.e. increase or decrease) the mortgage can be adjusted to equal 30% of that household income on application from the owner.

-should an owner wish to sell# their NFPD they can do so
+- everyone who is legally resident in Ireland, and is not resident anywhere else in Ireland, shall be entitled to apply to rent or purchase a NFPD, those whose combined household income is lowest will receive preference. - while we exercise a housing first# policy when dealing with homelessness, priority subsequently should be given to those with a local need. - while ownership (and the liability for the mortgage) will rest (jointly in case of partnership) with the people who wish to own a NFPD, to be successful in applying for an accommodation unit which has more than one bedroom the application must contain the names of more than one legal resident#. - all owners shall be required to pay the site value tax# for the land on which their property is built - all owners shall be required to rent the land (pay ground rent) ad infinitum at a %# of the value of the land to the landlord (which is either the state or the community land trust). - the mortgage term is extended# to suit the affordability so that the weekly payment is no more than 30% of the household income of the owner. - all owners shall be required to pay a mortgage which will be tailored to the household income and shall (including the site value tax and ground rent) be no more than 30% of that income. - should an owner's combined household income change (i.e., increase or decrease) the mortgage can be adjusted to equal 30% of that household income on application from the owner. - should an owner wish to sell# their NFPD they can do so - o on the basis that the mortgage is redeemed in full AND the new owner does not already own a NFPD.

-on the basis that the mortgage is redeemed in full AND the new owner does not already own a NFPD.
-OR
+o that the new owner takes over the mortgage AND does not already own a NFPD